ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 You need to have an Eclipse with M2Doc installed, see the [download page]({{page.relativePath}}/download/) for more details.

-To start the MS word add-in back end you need to go to the preference page Window > Preferences and select the M2Doc add-in:
+To start the MS word add-in backend you need to go to the preference page Window > Preferences and select the M2Doc add-in:

 ![MS Word add-in.]({{page.relativePath}}/ref-doc/nightly/images/Add-in%20Installation01a.png "MS Word add-in.")